tap349/tap349.github.io/_posts/2017-07-14-elixir-tips.md

 Phoenix application). all other operations are considered internal and should used inside current context directly (via corresponding loaders and mutators).

+still it makes sense complex operations (which use their own private functions) into their own modules with schema namespace - these operations would be able to use functions from loaders and mutators and would be exposed via context.

 (how to) convert struct <-> map
 -------------------------------